 Our capital structure consists of equity and interest-bearing debt.
-We use a combination of bank borrowings and commercial paper issuances to fund our short-term financing needs.
-Total debt obligations at April 27, 2018 were \$25.8 billion, as compared to \$33.4 billion at April 28, 2017.
-The decrease in total debt was primarily driven by the repayment of our senior unsecured term loan and senior notes detailed below, along with a reduction in our commercial paper borrowings of \$203 million.
+We use a combination of bank borrowings and commercial paper issuances to fund our short-term financing needs and unsecured senior debt obligations to meet our long-term financing needs.
+From time to time, we may repurchase our outstanding debt obligations in the open market or through privately negotiated transactions.
+Total debt obligations at April 26, 2019 was \$25.3 billion, as compared to \$25.8 billion at April 27, 2018.
+The decrease in total debt was primarily driven by the reduction in our commercial paper borrowings of \$698 million, partially offset by the net impact of the issuance, cash tender offer, early redemptions, and repayment described below.